WilliamQLiu/williamqliu.github.io/_posts/2020-03-15-clean-architecture.md

 It is harmful to depend on modules that contain more than you need.
 Depending on something that carries baggage that you don't need can cause you troubles that you don't expect.

+Summary: __Make fine grained interfaces that are client specific.__

 #### DIP - The Dependency Inversion Principle